techiediaries/techiediaries/_posts/2020/laravel/2020-02-1-how-to-install-bootstrap-in-laravel-6-7-by-example.md

 In this tutorial, we'll see how  to install Bootstrap 4 in our Laravel 7/6 application by example.

+## How to Install Bootstrap in Laravel 7?

 We simply need to install the `laravel/ui` package using Composer and installing the Bootstrap 4 package from npm.

 The `laravel/ui` package provides the scaffoldings for bootstrap, vue and react.
 And the auth scaffold for login and registration.

 ## Installing Bootstrap

-Head over to your terminal, navigate to your Laravel project and run the following command:
+Head over to your terminal, navigate to your Laravel 7 project and run the following command:

 ```bash
 $ composer require laravel/ui